claret-srl/ROMANTIG/README.md

 # ROMANTIG ROSE-AP OEE Calculator

 This ROSE-AP is intended as a microservice for automatic OEE, and related metrics, calculation.
-The service works by connecting to a [Crate database](https://crate.io/) on port 4200, where information about the status of your target process are stored by [Orion](https://fiware-orion.readthedocs.io/en/master/) and [QuantumLeap](https://quantumleap.readthedocs.io/en/latest/) services.
+The service works by connecting to a [CrateDB](https://crate.io/) database, where information about the context of your target process are stored by [Orion](https://fiware-orion.readthedocs.io/en/master/) through [QuantumLeap](https://quantumleap.readthedocs.io/en/latest/) services.

 ## Table of Contents